 Trump signs order to bar trans women and girls from female sports

-LGBT rights groups condemn latest executive order directed at transgender Americans.
+LGBTQ rights groups condemn latest executive order directed at transgender Americans.

 United States President Donald Trump has signed an executive order to bar transgender athletes from competing in girls’ and women’s sports.